netz98/n98-magerun/readme.rst

      --only-command           Print only mysqldump command.
-Do not execute --print-only-filename    Execute and prints not output except the dump filename --no-single-transaction  Do not use single-transaction (not recommended, this is blocking) --stdout                 Dump to stdout
+Do not execute --print-only-filename    Execute and prints not output except the dump filename --no-single-transaction  Do not use single-transaction (not recommended, this is blocking) --human-readable         Use a single insert with column names per row.
+Useful to track database differences, but significantly slows down a later import
+     --stdout                 Dump to stdout
      --strip                  Tables to strip (dump only structure of those tables) --force (-f)             Do not prompt if all options are defined